JonasHurlen/SYSC3303_Project01/README.txt

 	-

 Included Files
 	Start.java- The main class of the program.
-Instanciates and runs all threads Scheduler.java- Allows communication between elevators and floors via instructions Elevator.java- Class representing the elevators.
-Can send and recieve instructions and read information from the input file FloorSubsystem.java- Class representing individual floors.
-Can send and recieve instructions and read information from the input file inputFile.csv- Contains a instructions for the operation of the simulation
+Instantiates and runs all threads Scheduler.java- Allows communication between elevators and floors via instructions Elevator.java- Class representing the elevators.
+Can send and receive instructions and read information from the input file FloorSubsystem.java- Class representing individual floors.
+Can send and receive instructions and read information from the input file inputFile.csv- Contains a instructions for the operation of the simulation

 Credits & Contributions
-	Khalil Aalab
+	Khalil Aalab: Setting up work environment, incorporating various members work, notifying Floor from Scheduler via acknowledged LinkedList
-	Abdelrahman Darwish FloorSubsytem thread, readInputFile method()
+	Abdelrahman Darwish: FloorSubsytem thread, readInputFile method()
-	Michael Fairbairn
+	Michael Fairbairn:
-	Jonas Hurlen: README, Scheduler communication & logic, Elevator framework Krishang Karir
+	Jonas Hurlen: README, Scheduler communication & logic, Elevator framework Krishang Karir: Constructing class diagram, sequence diagram